jsergei/scrollable-table/README.md

 # scrollable-table
 JanillaJS/Knockout scrollable table with minimum amount of reflows on resizing.
 Supports up/down arrows on header clicks, accomodates full size of its parent and has built-it resizing interface.
+The implementation has full support for latest versions of Chrome, Firefox, and IE down to IE9.
+This is a high performance implementation of scrollable tables that have the scrollbar only in the tbody area.
+The input template for the plugin is a normal table elmeent with possibly a colgroup section to set column widths using css.